 - Increases air circulation through the tree, therefore reducing the risk of a sail effect

 - Shapes the tree for aesthetics

-- Can prevent the tree from damaging or contacting telephone lines, power lines or street furniture.
+- It can prevent the tree from damaging or contacting telephone lines, power cables, or street furniture.

 Crown Raising/Crown Lifting Horsham

 Crown raising or crown lifting a tree in Horsham requires removing lower branches to a specified height, most commonly measured from the ground.
 We often use crown raising to let more light into a property/area or to permit vehicles/pedestrians to pass more freely underneath.

 The method of crown thinning in Horsham reduces the crown’s density without diminishing its size overall.
 Crown thinning requires removing secondary growth to encourage a healthier, more consistent spread of foliage.
 We principally only thin the crowns of broadleaved trees, as opposed to evergreens, and the benefits of crown thinning include:

 - Reduced crown density and weight results in a reduction in wind resistance and potential sail effect

 - Increased light able to penetrate through the crown

 When cleaning a tree crown in Horsham, our dedicated tree surgeons meticulously remove any crossing, dead, dying, diseased or dangerous limbs and can also remove any epicormic growth, climbing plants or foreign objects.
 We deadwood and crown clean for both aesthetic and safety reasons.